zeroibc/my-mac-os/README.md

 - Multiple tabs, sepia mode, very nice annotation tools, great search, performance.

 ### 19. [Airmail](http://airmailapp.com/) - Email client
-- By far the most well designed and feature rich mail application that I have used so far, all of its simple design, support for multiple accounts and a multitude of nice shortcuts that you can use.
+- By far the most well designed and feature rich mail application that I have used so far.
+Has simple design, support for multiple accounts and a multitude of nice shortcuts that you can use.
 - I approach all of my email tasks in GTD style.
 Keeping my email inbox close to 0 at all times.

 ### 20. [Spotify](https://www.spotify.com/us/) - Music streaming